-Working and helping the BBC Earth crew the Dynasties Painted Wolf series was one of the most exciting projects they have ever worked on.
-With over 850 days of filming across 4 years, the crew became firm friends with each other – and the dogs!
-The painted wolves got to recognise the crew and were completely relaxed, which allowed unique insight into their behaviours and lives.
+Working and helping the BBC Earth crew the Dynasties Painted Wolf series was one of the most exciting projects the Bushlife Safaris team have ever worked on.
+With over 850 days of filming across 4 years, the crew became firm friends with our team – and the dogs!
+The painted wolves got to recognise the crew and were completely relaxed, which allowed a unique insight into their behaviours and lives.

-One of the main tasks for Nick, and his head guide, Henry was to keep track of the painted wolves as it is a huge area that they cover.
+One of the main tasks for Nick was to keep track of the painted wolves – no easy task as they cover a huge area daily.
 One of the most stressful times that Nick can recall is when he had to help find the den of the Vundu Pack in time for the BBC crew to return to film them…and he did it, with only 3 days to spare!
-As Nick has spent so long tracking the painted wolves that he knows the exact routes they wild dogs travel in the wet season to get around, and Nick showed the BBC crew how to navigate through tough terrains and mazes of streams and rivulets, to pop out next to the pack.
+As Nick has spent so long tracking the painted wolves that he knows the exact routes the wild dogs travel in the wet season to get around, and Nick showed the BBC crew how to navigate through tough terrains and mazes of streams and rivulets, to pop out next to the pack.